 When the head teacher opened a vacancy in elementary school, Taras decided to try his hand.
 He was taken for a year of internship with the salary of an ordinary teacher.

-“We have 385 schoolchildren and 105 people of school staff - this is a lot of people.
+“We have 385 schoolchildren and 105 school personnel - that's a lot of people.
 Everyone has their own needs.
-He should always come when he needs to support them.
-Every day, when you come to work, you need to leave your problems at home, ”says school principal Jason Gebedank.
+He should always come when you need to support them.
+Every day, when you come to work, you have to leave your problems at home, ”says school principal Jason Gebedank.

-Taras perceives his work as a mission: “I try every day so that children grow up - in behavior, in science, in everything.
+Taras perceives his work as a mission: “I try every day for children to grow up - in behavior, in science, in everything.
 I want them to love going to school.
-I also try to make teachers grow. ”
+I also try to make teachers grow. "

 The story of Taras Pertishin is an example of the American dream, as Taras’s colleagues believe.

-“This is actually an American story about what we believe in.
+“This is actually an American story about what we believe.
 If you work hard, you will be rewarded.
-And this is just the case of Mr. Petrishin, ”says the teacher at the school.
+And this is exactly the case of Mr. Petrishin, ”says the teacher at the school.